121207/WordCount/README.md

 # WordCount
-It is a simple file to count words.
+It is a simple file to count words.ll